Two Semis Involved in Deadly Crash in Northwest Minnesota - NewsBreak

 Two Semis Involved in Deadly Crash in Northwest Minnesota

 Moorhead, MN (KROC-AM News) - A deadly three-vehicle crash on I-94 in Moorhead involved two semis Friday afternoon.
-The Minnesota State Patrol has released minimal details...kdhlradio.com
+The Minnesota State Patrol has released minimal details...krfofm.com

 Moorhead, MN (KROC-AM News) - A deadly three-vehicle crash on I-94 in Moorhead involved two semis Friday afternoon.
-The Minnesota State Patrol has released minimal details...kdhlradio.com
+The Minnesota State Patrol has released minimal details...krfofm.com

 Comments / 0